 General

-NFRC has been presented with an opportunity to strengthen its flagship Product Certification Program.
-This will raise the credibility of the certified product ratings that program particpants use and help NFRC fulfill its strategic goal to achieve greater recognition in the domestic and international residential fenestration market.
+NFRC will be strengthening its flagship Product Certification Program (PCP) in 2025.
+This effort will raise the credibility of the certified product ratings that program participants use and help NFRC fulfill its strategic goal to achieve greater recognition in the domestic and international residential fenestration market.
 An accredited PCP will benefit all stakeholders.

 NFRC will pursue accreditation for its flagship Product Certification Program (PCP) to the ISO/IEC 17065 standard.
 Accreditation of the PCP will: